FHantke/brave-browser-wiki/PR-Builder-overview.md

 - [brave-browser-build-pr](https://staging.ci.brave.com/view/ci/job/brave-browser-build-pr)
 - [brave-core-build-pr](https://staging.ci.brave.com/view/ci/job/brave-core-build-pr)

 Each of these is setup in Jenkins as a multibranch pipeline.
 A scan is done every 5 minutes for new changes and (once detected) the job will automatically be queued up.
 Forks are ignored.
+When a new build starts it will cancel the previously running ones, unless it gets aborted for the following reasons:
+- `CI/skip` label present
+- build started from `brave-browser` PR when a matching `brave-core` PR or branch exists (build should be started from there to correctly report status on both PRs)
+- version mismatch in `package.json` across the 2 repos

+Extra skipping is available per platform using the `CI/skip-android`, `CI/skip-ios`, `CI/skip-linux`, `CI/skip-macos`, `CI/skip-windows` labels.
+They are recommended just to save time and resources during development, before merge please take them out and re-run build (unless agreed otherwise with reviewer or uplift approvers).

 Using the UI, you can go into either one of these and then view `Branches` and `Pull Requests`.
 You can see the history of checks by going into the specific PR or associated branch in Jenkins.